haniffalab/haniffalab.github.io/_internships/ming-ki-ho.md

 ---
 layout: intern
 name:  "Ming Ki Ho"
 univeristy: "Newcastle University"
-faculty: "Faculty of Science, Agriculture and Engineering "
+faculty: "Faculty of Compute Science"
 subject: "School of Computing"
 qualification: "MSc Computer Science"
 year: 2021
-supervisor: "Dave Horsfall, Jim McGrath"
+supervisor: "Dave Horsfall, with support from Jim McGrath"
-quote: "A quote about what you learnt or how you feel about your experience of working in the lab"
+quote: "The Haniffa Lab team is really supportive and inspiring.
+The research project I've done gave me experience on working as a software engineer and data analyst, which is valuable for my future career development."
 thumbnail: "ming-ki-ho.webp"
 image: "ming-ki-ho-full.webp"
-progression: "..."
+progression: "I will be pursing a software engineer job in the technology sector"
 ---
-The project focused on testing the performance of the Human Cell Atlas API to determine the optimum Azure cloud architecture for processing large single cell RNA sequencing datasets.
-This involved benchmarking the performance of the application on different Azure virtual machines as the dataset size scaled up.
-Secondly, the project will provide suggestions on possible improvements for the backend Python code for improving the API efficiencies.
+The project I involved focused on testing the performance of the Human Cell Atlas API to determine the optimum Azure cloud architecture for processing large single cell RNA sequencing datasets.
+This involve benchmarking the performance of the application on different Azure virtual machines as the dataset size scale up.
+Also, suggestions has been made on possible improvements for the backend Python code for improving the API efficiencies.